IshMSahni/monopolyproject/README.md

 Navigate to the 'MonopolyGUI' class.
 Then from the IntelliJ toolbar select Run -> Run 'MonopolyGUI'.
-Upon filling ou the prompts for number of players, and player names; you will be able to play the game.
+Upon filling ou the prompts for number of players, and players names; you will be able to play the game.

 ## Objective: